chanjbc/NeuMF/README.md

 ## Authors
 - [James Chan](https://github.com/chanjbc)

-This repository contains a PyTorch implementation of the Neural Matrix Factorization (NeuMF) model for movie recommendations using the MovieLens dataset.
+This repository contains a PyTorch implementation of the Neural Matrix Factorization (NeuMF) model, introduced by [Xiangnan He et al.](http://dx.doi.org/10.1145/3038912.3052569), for movie recommendations using the MovieLens dataset.
 The project includes scripts for data preparation, model training, evaluation, and inference.

 ## Table of Contents